 In order to judge fairly, Zeus (or, according to another myth, the Muse Calliope) allowed Persephone to keep Adonis in the Underworld for four months every year.
 Four months Adonis should also spend with Aphrodite and the remaining four months he could stay with whomever his heart longed for.
 Adonis opted for Aphrodite.

-The Adonia were festivals that were held in honor of Adonis to celebrate nature.
+The Adonia were festivals that were held in commemoration of the death and resurrection of Adonis to celebrate nature.

 The celebrations were held all over Greece, usually during springtime.
 They lasted for two days and only women were allowed to participate.

 -On the first day, the women opened their hair and freed their breasts and mourned over the death of Adonis.
 The god was represented with wax figures which were thrown into the nearby rivers by the end of the day.